Programs for U.S. broadcast journalists

 Do I have to speak German?

-No. There is no language requirement for the program, and you will not be disqualified for lack of German language skills.
+No. There is no language requirement for the program.
 As with any foreign travel, some knowledge of the local language will help you, especially when you are out by yourself.
 However, most Germans speak English.
-Also, all official program appointments will be held in English or with a German/English interpreter.
+Also, all official program appointments will be held in English.

 What are you looking for in my recommendation letter?

-First, we are looking for your news director’s support of your participation in the program.
-Second, we are looking for your news director’s assessment of your professional qualities as a journalist and your commitment to the profession.
-As you progress through the application process, we will talk to your news director about these issues in addition to reading his or her written recommendation.
+We are also looking for your news director’s support of your participation in the program and for your news director’s assessment of your professional qualities as a journalist and your commitment to the profession.
 If you are a news director applying for the program, your letter of recommendation should come from your general manager.

 When can I expect to hear something?